alfe-ai/faybian-bootstrap_pub/README.md

-# Faybian / Bootstrap_pub
+# Faybian / Bootstrap
-Faybian / Bootstrap_pub: A FLOSS Project which modifies a fresh install of Debian 13 Testing, to add Faybian OS features and customizations.
+Faybian / Bootstrap: A FLOSS Project which modifies a fresh install of Debian 13 Testing, to add Faybian OS features and customizations.

 ---
 ### Prerequisite